PFC Cherno More Varna: Stadium

-Ticha Stadium is a multi-use stadium in Varna, Bulgaria.
-It is currently used for football matches and is the home ground of Cherno More.
-It is situated in the north-eastern part of Varna.
-Built in 1968, the stadium currently has a capacity of 8,250 seating places, spread in two opposite stands.
-The main south stand has a roof cover and holds 4,250 spectators, while the opposite north stand has a seating capacity of 4,000 spectators.
+Ticha Stadium was constructed and completed in 1935 with the help of volunteers and fans by an initiative held by the then-president of the club Vladimir Chakarov.
+In 1968, the stadium was renovated and stands were built.
+The stadium currently has a capacity of 6,250 seating places, spread in two opposite stands.
+The main south stand has a roof cover and holds 3,250 spectators, while the opposite north stand has a seating capacity of 3,000 spectators.
 The north stand is commonly used by the Cherno More ultras and the away fans.
 The current stadium was built entirely with the help of volunteers and sports fans of the club on the place of the old Reka Ticha playground.

 In 2007, the local municipality governors and the owners of the club announced in an official statement, that the club would move to a new all-seater stadium, which would be built in the place of the previously unused and demolished Yuri Gagarin Stadium.
 It would also replace the current Ticha stadium, which would solve numerous problems on match day, including traffic congestion and the lack of nearby parking lots for the fans.
 The stadium will have a capacity of 22,000 spectators and would be part of Sport Complex Varna, which includes an underground parking area, convertible roof covers, office lounges, two-tier stands and four 50 meter towers, which would block the pressure of the terrain and bring the stadium's shape in a ship.
 The convertible roof covers will be made of transparent panels, which will allow the light of the floodlights to stream inside the pitch on a night match.
 The venue would be awarded with an Elite Stadium category ranking by UEFA.

-Following several delays over the next years, majorly due to the global Financial crisis of 2007-2008 and the subsequent lack of funding, in 2015 the construction of the stadium finally started and is expected to be finished by late 2019, with the first match being played on the new stadium in 2020.
+Following several delays over the next years, majorly due to the 2008 financial crisis and the subsequent lack of funding, in 2015 the construction of the stadium finally started and is expected to be finished by late 2019, with the first match being played on the new stadium in 2020.